 The sit-up is the grandfather of all ab exercises, but it might be hurting your spine.
 If you neck hurts after sit-ups or crunches is a good indicator that it's time to change your ab workout routine.

 A modified sit-up can help address your neck pain, while a few alternative exercises can get you the results you want in your core without risking your spine.

 Sit-Ups and Neck Pain

-It's no wonder many people experience neck and back pain when doing a sit-up — when you perform a sit-up, your spine undergoes compression, putting pressure on the discs between your vertebrae.
+It's no wonder many people report that their neck hurts after sit-ups — when you perform a sit-up, your spine undergoes compression, putting pressure on the discs between your vertebrae.

-Over many repetitions, this compression can result in swollen or herniated discs, which can be very painful.
+Over many repetitions, this compression can result in swollen or herniated discs, which can lead to neck strain with sit-ups.
 Any pain experienced while exercising can be a warning sign that something is wrong, and the neck pain associated with the movement should not be ignored.